 While this is a simple summary of when you pay credit card interest, there are a few different ways you can pay interest.

-Pay Balance in Full After Payment Due Date
+Pay Balance in Full After the Payment Due Date

 Your statement includes two different balance amounts: